Spaces

 Digital Collaboration Studio

 Located on the third floor of the Miller Nichols Library, the Digital Collaboration Studio is a cooperative research and teaching space managed by the Library’s Digital Scholarship Services department.
 The Studio includes an open area with mobile furniture, a Bookeye 5 scanner, and high-definition monitors; a seminar room with video conferencing capability and digital whiteboard; and small collaboration rooms with high-definition monitors.
 The Studio also features an easy to use audio and video Recording Studio (310C) for oral histories and podcasts.
-Students, faculty and staff can reserve the Recording Studio, Collaboration Rooms, and Seminar Room on the Library website.
+The common area and Collaboration Lab workstations are available on a drop-in basis.
+Students, faculty and staff can reserve Studio spaces for classes, workshops, or events by contacting umkcdss@umkc.edu.

 The Collaboration Lab provides four workstations with specialized research software for UMKC faculty, staff, and student use.
 The workstations are available on a first-come-first served basis, with a requested maximum use time of two consecutive hours.